yeepun14/PMU_data_bridge/report.md

 ### Redpanda
 A high-performance streaming platform that is designed for real-time data processing.

-> **Choose Redpanda because** we need a Kafka-compatible streaming system with high durability and performance.
+> **Choose Redpanda because** we need a Kafka-compatible streaming system with high durability, reliable and performance.
 Redpanda building a system with stream processing, event sourcing, and real-time analytics with easy to manage interface.

 | Feature                          | Redpanda                                                                 | MQTT Broker                                                  |